With our Best Releases of the year now out of the way, we move onto our best tracks.

 "Vincere" is the second single taken from Alessandro Cortini's latest album, AVANTI, released via The Point of Departure Recording Company.
 The album used an archive of home videos made by Cortini's grandfather as a starting point, fusing the release with romanticised memories.
 Undoubtedly the best example of this is "Vincere," an evocative piece of music built from poignant melodies and intricately textured atmospheres.

-Hymns "Waves of Nothing" [Salt Mines]
+Hymns "Water Acid" [Salt Mines]

 For his long-awaited return to Salt Mines, Australian producer Hymns delivered a debut 12” of off-kilter rhythms and glistening pads.
 Opener "Water Acid" is an eerie amalgamation of aquatic electro and tense emotion—a particularly special cut.